qteab/qterest/readme.md

 * mail_body
 * mail_to

+Form submission data can be accessed through the `$params` parameter

 #### Formatting keys (ADMIN)
 When looking at a contact request you can see that the name of the field identifies the value.
 This can be changed by adding a filter to display a better name for the customer.
 The filter name looks like this `qterest_format_key_${key}`.
 ```php